 How to remove a tick from a dog

 If you find a tick on your dog, it’s important to remove it immediately.
+However, learning how to remove a tick from a dog can be a hard task.
 In order to do so, we recommend you use gloves, a magnifying glass to have a better view of what is going on, tweezers, and antiseptic cleansing wipes.

 1: Get hold of the tick with your tweezers as close to your dog’s skin as possible.